jcaldeira-iot/IoT-For-Beginners-Micropython-V2/4-manufacturing/lessons/15-run-fruit-detector-edge/vm-iotedge.md

     Take a copy of either the `PublicIps` field, or the `Fqdns` field.

 1. VMs cost money.
-At the time of writing, a DS1 VM costs about $0.06 per hour.
 To keep costs down, you should shut down the VM when you are not using it, and delete it when you are finished with this project.

     You can configure your VM to automatically shut down at a certain time each day.
 This means if you forget to shut it down, you won't be billed for more than the time till the automatic shutdown.
 Use the following command to set this: